UConn vs. Vermont Predictions & Picks - Women's NCAA Tournament First Round

 UConn vs. Vermont Women's Basketball Predictions & Picks - NCAA Tournament First Round

-Saturday's contest that pits the UConn Huskies (29-5) versus the Vermont Catamounts (25-6) at Harry A. Gampel Pavilion is expected to be a one-sided matchup based on our computer prediction, which projects a final score of 78-47 in favor of UConn, who is heavy favorites by our model.
+Saturday's contest that pits the UConn Huskies (29-5) versus the Vermont Catamounts (25-6) at Harry A. Gampel Pavilion has a good chance to be a lopsided matchup based on our computer prediction, which projects a final score of 78-47 in favor of UConn, who is big favorites by our model.
 Tipoff is at 3:00 PM ET on March 18.

-In their most recent game on Monday, the Huskies secured a 67-56 victory over Villanova.
+The Huskies are coming off of a 67-56 win against Villanova in their last game on Monday.

 UConn vs. Vermont Game Info